HFUT-LEC/EduStudio/docs/source/get_started/quick_start.md

 # Quick Start

 Here is a quick-start example for using EduStudio.
-EduStudio supports 3 ways to run model, i.e.,create a python file to run, run with command and run with config file run.

 ## Create a python file to run